-3.2 The Democratic Defense
+4.2 The Democratic Defense

-Another argument made by Betz (2013) has continued to receive significant play in the literature: that value-laden science is incompatible with the requirements of liberal democracy.
+Another argument made by Betz [2013] has continued to receive significant play in the literature: that value-laden science is incompatible with the requirements of liberal democracy.
 This has been called the democratic defense of the VFI or the political legitimacy argument.
-The argument is that we must uphold the VFI in order for science to play a legitimate role in democratic governance, which we cannot really do without (see Douglas 2009, 8 & Ch.
-2).
-For instance, Bright (2018) reconstructs W.E.B.
-Du Bois as arguing that, if scientists are not seen to be following the VFI, they will lose public support and trust, and this will undermine the attempt to use science to forward socially valuable goals.21 Likewise, referring to the AIR and the older underdetermination arguments, Lusk (2021) says: "Despite the recent success these arguments have found, they fail to address one of the central historical motivations for adopting the value-free ideal: political legitimacy" (103).22 Others make similar claims (Kappel 2014-05; Kappel and Zahle 2019; Carrier 2022).
+The argument is that we must uphold the VFI in order for science to play a legitimate role in democratic governance, which we cannot really do without [see Douglas, 2009, p.
+8 & Ch.
+2].
+For instance, in one of the most interesting versions of this argument, Bright [2018] reconstructs W.E.B.
+Du Bois as arguing that, if scientists are not seen to be following the VFI, they will lose public support and trust, and this will undermine the attempt to use science to forward socially valuable goals.16 Referring to the AIR and the older underdetermination arguments, Lusk [2021] says: "Despite the recent success these arguments have found, they fail to address one of the central historical motivations for adopting the value-free ideal: political legitimacy" (103).17 Others make similar claims [Kappel, 2014-05, Kappel and Zahle, 2019, Carrier, 2022].

 This is one of the most serious concerns about value-laden science, and in my view very much a live issue.
-It is useful to look at Lusk's version of the
+It is useful to look at Lusk's version of the argument:18